FAQs

 This is one of the more common quirks of the software reported by instructors and students.
 I explain the reason this way…

 The software has over 200 Case Studies that were written specifically for the various places one of our 124 microbes might be encountered.
 For instance, Vibrio cholera is a gastrointestinal pathogen.
 But it also is found in contaminated water supplies.
-This means Case Studies relevant to either situation (medical or ecological) are equally valid.
+This means Case Studies relevant to either situation (medical or environmental) are equally valid.
 When an unknown bacterium is created, a Case Study appropriate to that microbe is assigned randomly from our database.
 There is no guarantee the software will provide a Case Study for the scenario central to the Lab Activity being done.
 A medical scenario may end up with an environmental Case Study.

 • A student can repeat creation of that unknown until an appropriate Case Study is supplied.